oegedijk/explainerdashboard/docs/source/index.rst

-It allows you to investigate SHAP values, permutation importances, interaction effects, partial dependence plots, all kinds of performance plots, and even individual decision trees inside a random forest.
+It allows you to investigate SHAP values, permutation importances, interaction effects, partial dependence plots, all kinds of performance plots, and even individual decision trees inside random forest, XGBoost, and LightGBM models.
 With ``explainerdashboard`` any data scientist can create an interactive explainable AI web app in minutes, without having to know anything about web development or deployment.